Ravensbrück concentration camp: Guards

-In 1973, the United States government extradited Hermine Braunsteiner for trial in Germany for war crimes.
-In 2006, they expelled Elfriede Rinkel, an 84-year-old woman who had lived in San Francisco since 1959.
-It was discovered that she had been a guard at Ravensbrück from 1944 to 1945.
+In 1973, the U.S. government extradited Hermine Braunsteiner, living in Maspeth, Queens, NY, for trial in Germany for war crimes, and in 2006, extradited Elfriede Rinkel, 84, a former Ravensbrück guard (1944-1945), who had lived in San Francisco, CA since 1959.

 Life in the camp

-When a new prisoner arrived at Ravensbrück she was required to wear a colour-coded triangle (a winkel) that identified her by category, with a letter sewn within the triangle indicating the prisoner's nationality.
+When a new prisoner arrived at Ravensbrück she was required to wear a colour-coded triangle (a Winkel) that identified her by category, with a letter sewn within the triangle indicating the prisoner's nationality.
 For example, Polish women wore red triangles, denoting a political prisoner, with a letter "P" (by 1942, Polish women became the largest national component at the camp).
 Soviet prisoners of war, and German and Austrian Communists, wore red triangles; common criminals wore green triangles; and Jehovah's Witnesses were labelled with lavender triangles.
 Prostitutes, Romani, homosexuals, and women who refused to marry were lumped together, with black triangles.
 Jewish women wore yellow triangles but sometimes, unlike the other prisoners, they wore a second triangle for the other categories.
-For example, quite often it was for rassenschande ("racial pollution").
+For example, quite often it was for Rassenschande ("racial pollution").

 Some detainees had their hair shaved, such as those from Czechoslovakia and Poland, but other transports did not.
 In 1943, for instance, a group of Norwegian women came to the camp (Norwegians/Scandinavians were ranked by the Nazis as the purest of all Aryans).
 None of them had their hair shaved.

-Between 1942 and 1943, almost all Jewish women from the Ravensbrück camp were sent to Auschwitz in several transports, following Nazi policy to make Germany Judenrein (cleansed of Jews).
+Between 1942 and 1943, almost all Jewish women from the Ravensbrück camp were sent to Auschwitz in several transports, following Nazi policy to make Germany judenrein (cleansed of Jews).
 Based on the Nazis' incomplete transport list (Zugangsliste), documenting 25,028 names of women sent by Nazis to the camp, it is estimated that the Ravensbrück prisoner population's ethnic structure comprised: Poles 24.9%, Germans 19.9%, Jews 15.1%, Soviets 15.0%, French 7.3%, Romani 5.4%, other 12.4%.
-The Gestapo further categorised the inmates as: political 83.54%, anti-social 12.35%, criminal 2.02%, Jehovah's Witnesses 1.11%, rassenschande (racial defilement) 0.78%, other 0.20%.
+The Gestapo further categorised the inmates as: political 83.54%, anti-social 12.35%, criminal 2.02%, Jehovah's Witnesses 1.11%, Rassenschande (racial defilement) 0.78%, other 0.20%.
 The list is one of the most important documents, preserved in the last moments of the camp operation by members of the Polish underground girl guides unit "Mury" (The Walls).
 The rest of the camp documents were burned by escaping SS overseers in pits or in the crematorium.